huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 <img src="assets/1.png" width="900">

 *Figure 1.
-Lab topology — the domain controller runs two NICs (one for internet access, one as the gateway/DNS/DHCP source for the isolated client network), while the client VM connects through a single host-only NIC.*
+Lab topology: the domain controller runs two NICs (one for internet access, one as the gateway/DNS/DHCP source for the isolated client network), while the client VM connects through a single host-only NIC.*

 ---